easttennesseecc-star/Q-Top-Dog-IDE/GET_MODELS_WORKING_NOW.md

 **Q: Do I need BOTH Ollama AND a Google API key?**
 A: No, pick one.
 Both is better but not required.

-**Q: Will Q-IDE download models for me?**
+**Q: Will Top Dog download models for me?**
 A: No, you download them via `ollama pull` command or get API key from provider.

 **Q: Why isn't this automatic?**
 A: Models are huge (~4 GB), can't download without permission.
 You must choose what to install.

 **Q: Can I use both?**
 A: Yes!
 Install Ollama + add Google API key.
-Q-IDE will find both and auto-select the best one.
+Top Dog will find both and auto-select the best one.

 **Q: What if I see "0 available" even after installing Ollama?**
-A: Restart Q-IDE or refresh the browser (F5).
+A: Restart Top Dog or refresh the browser (F5).
 System scans on startup.

-**Q: Is my API key sent to Q-IDE servers?**
+**Q: Is my API key sent to Top Dog servers?**
 A: NO!
-Q-IDE stores it locally encrypted in `~/.q-ide/llm_credentials.json`.
+Top Dog stores it locally encrypted in `~/.Top Dog/llm_credentials.json`.
 Never sent externally (BYOK model).

 **Q: Can I switch LLMs later?**
 A: Yes!
 Go to LLM Pool tab, click different option to select it.